Home > Facade > Future Façades Advancements in Technology & Materials

 According to Rathod, glass allows infinite possibilities to architects in bringing alive their envisioned blueprints in more ways than one.
 Few materials can match the versatility and flexibility of glass, and that is precisely why it is lending itself seamlessly to parametric design.
 According to Ar.
 Kale, glass is a NEVER die façade material and new inventions in glass properties and its use in parametric façade technology can change the perspective towards the glass.
 In a hot climate like India, the use of different types of glass in the parametric façade enables the possibility of designing the façade of climate adaptability.

 Low-E, frit, translucent, coloured, tinted, etched, mirrored, reflective, patterned and channel glass and various other glass types can be used by understanding the sun angle and the façade directions.
 Ar.
 Mehta points out that improvements in the manufacturing process of glass have made it stronger, purer and thinner than ever before.
 These high-strength sheets can be shaped by machines, in specialised furnaces or onsite, without breaking, enabling architects to create sculptural glass buildings.

 Glass, in its true form, has considerable elasticity which makes it a good building material for parametric architecture, agrees Suraj.
-There’s no evidence that glass deteriorates overtime under stress.
+There’s no evidence that glass deteriorates over time under stress.
 With its phenomenal aesthetic properties, it is also known to withstand the harshest of weather conditions.
-In addition, glass is also used to make materials like GFRC (Glass Fiber Reinforced Concrete) which is moldable and has an excellent environment performance (GFRC is a fire-rated material with class ‘O’ rating, does not corrode and is safe to handle, has acoustic properties, weather resistant) and is very quick in its erection on-site, saving both time and cost.
+In addition, glass is also used to make materials like GFRC (Glass Fiber Reinforced Concrete) which is moldable and has excellent environmental performance (GFRC is a fire-rated material with a class ‘O’ rating, does not corrode and is safe to handle, has acoustic properties, weather resistant) and is very quick in its erection on-site, saving both time and cost.